nstamayo9/stockinmolino/README.md

 # 📦 Stock in Molino

 An inventory and stock management system built with **Node.js, Express, MongoDB, and EJS**.
-This project helps track incoming and outgoing products, generate reports (PDF/Excel), and manage users with authentication.
+This project helps track incoming and outgoing products, generate reports (PDF/Excel).

 ---